 Jim: Well I definitely wouldn’t have him coming off the bench.
 He didn’t get many at-bats last year in Triple A, if you look at his overall career.
 So if he doesn’t make the major league club, which seems unlikely as a starter right now, then I would send him down to the minor leagues.
 Kind of a tough pill for him to swallow, but I don’t think it would adversely hurt his long-term development.

-And you know what, what’s wrong with having a little extra depth down in Triple A?
-That’s a potential impact bat for you, so I don’t get too caught up in…there’s a lot of guys that went down to Triple A that didn’t want to be there and then they come back up and help the major league club in a big way in the future.
+And you know what, what’s wrong with having a little extra depth down in Triple-A?
+That’s a potential impact bat for you, so I don’t get too caught up in… there’s a lot of guys that went down to Triple-A that didn’t want to be there and then they come back up and help the major league club in a big way in the future.
 As long as Bruce swings the bat well, I don’t think you’re going to hear a lot of complaints, and I think Conforto is still a guy that they have big plans for.
 So if that was the worst case scenario I don’t think it would be all that bad for the Mets because it would show that they have more depth out of the position player side.

 MMO: Two fan favorites, Jose Reyes and David Wright, were players you helped draft and sign when you were in the front office.
 Can you talk a little about what you saw in these guys, and the process that ultimately led the Mets to sign Reyes and draft Wright?

 Jim: It’s funny because I remember both the stories of when we first got them.
 I remember our scout in the Dominican Republic, Eddy Toledo, telling me that he thought he signed a good one.
-He was sixteen years old at the time, and we only had to pay him $25K or something like that.
-And I go oh that’s good Eddy, what’s his name?
+He was sixteen-years-old at the time, and we only had to pay him $25K or something like that.
+And I go, “Oh, that’s good Eddy, what’s his name?”
 And he tells me it’s Jose Reyes.

 We needed a shortstop at Kingsport, but we never brought kids from the Dominican over in their first seasons in pro ball, we always wanted them to get a year in the Dominican so we can get to know them a little bit.
 But our scout knew Jose a little more and he goes, “Listen he’s a good kid, he’s got good makeup, I think he can handle it, but just protect him.”
 So Edgardo Alfonzo’s brother Edgar was the manager and he’s like, “I’ll be careful, I’ll play him a couple of days a week that’s it.”
 I said alright, that’s fine.

 The first night he had I think two hits the first night; I don’t remember all of the details exactly.
 So Edgar calls me and asks if he can play him tomorrow and I said go ahead.
 So he gets two more hits the next night, and they ended up playing him three days in a row, and Edgar goes, “You’re not going to believe this, but he’s my best player!
 So can I play him every day?”
-(Laughs).
 So basically we went from two-three days a week to playing him pretty much every day at Kingsport.
 And he never really slowed down from that point.
 That’s one of my favorite Reyes stories from his first pro season.

 And David Wright, I give our old hitting coach at the major league level Tom Robson a lot of credit for him because he had been fired but was still under contract (Robson became special assistant to then GM, Steve Phillips).
-He kept coming back before the draft and saying there’s one guy I really, really likes and that’s David Wright, a high school kid.
-You know we challenged him with the top, top picks.
+He kept coming back before the draft and saying, “There’s one guy I really, really likes and that’s David Wright, a high school kid.”
+We challenged him with the top, top picks.
 Khalil Greene was a top pick that year out of Clemson, and he (Robson) said, “Nope, I don’t like him, nope I don’t like this guy, David Wright’s the guy.”
 So we waited until the sandwich pick in the first round to draft him, he turned out to be one of the best players in that draft.
 I’ve always given the tip of the cap to Tom Robson because if it wasn’t his area of expertise as an amateur scout, but he knew hitting, and he identified him very early and David’s never disappointed.

 MMO: With the issues Wright is and will be facing going forward, what role do you see him playing on this team?